cl32484p/CS374-639_Final/README.md

 ## Our Targeted Audience (Persona)

 Our target audience is college and university students and the age between 18 to 27.
+For this prototype we are mainly focused on Pace University students.

 ![Wasteful-Spending_asset2](https://user-images.githubusercontent.com/78415690/233516180-19915a92-e204-42ac-8e6f-92c8d5edded2.jpg)